Why you need diversity, equity and inclusion training

 If the same people with the same experiences are always trying to move an organization forward, it can stop innovation in its tracks.
 With a diverse workforce comes diverse thinking and challenging the status quo.

-As part of your DEI training, consider including sections on effective collaboration and leveraging the power of different thinking.
+As part of your Attensi DEI training, consider including sections on effective collaboration and leveraging the power of different thinking.
 How can you draw on the different experiences in the room to create impactful solutions?

 ‘I don’t feel like I fit in.’
 ‘I don’t feel like I belong here.’